Thesis Writing

 Tips

-2. Make sure the margins and template is correct BEFORE you start writing.
+- Make sure the margins and template is correct BEFORE you start writing.
 Changing the margins and page size later can screw up the placement of images, and it is a pain to fix it later.
-The page size should be A4, and margins should be the Mirrored option.
+The page size should be A4, and margins should be the

-3. If you are finding it hard to align images, put the image in Tight word wrap mode.
+option. - If you are finding it hard to align images, put the image in

-7. DO NOT press a lot of Enters to complete the page to start the next chapter.
-Instead use a Page Break (Ctrl-Enter)
+s to complete the page to start the next chapter.
+Instead use a Page Break (Ctrl-Enter

 Citations